Smoking & Draft Problems Solved

 - If it is a damp or rainy day, keep in mind that wet chimney flues are much harder to heat than dry chimney flues.
 It takes an enormous amount of heat to convert water to steam.
 The water absorbs so much heat that the flue doesn’t warm up effectively.
 The cold air wants to sink, drawing smoke into the house.
 A cap will divert rain that would normally enter the flue.

-- Similarly, if you are burning green or wet wood, it makes more smoke than heat.
+- If you are burning green or wet wood, it makes more smoke than heat.

 - Smoke entering the room from an adjacent fireplace is a common problem often caused by recirculation.
 Smoke goes up the active flue and is pulled down by the cold flue.
 This problem is often remedied by installing a top sealing damper cap on the lower fireplace.
 Make sure the damper of the unused, adjacent fireplace is shut.
 That will often prevent smoke from being drawn into that room.
 However, if there are gaps or cracks between the two flues, or no wythe (separator between masonry flues) is present, then the chimney may need to be relined.
 (See relining chimneys section.)